Mathematics

 Identify appropriate strategies to model quantifiable relationships.
 (Colorado Mesa University Catalog)

 This class follows the guidelines of college mathematics: No-retakes or corrections on assessments, use of notes is prohibited, cumulative final.
 Students in the class will be participating in taking the Aleks assessment to be placed into CMU 113.
-This class is offered as a blocked everyday class for Fall semester only.
+This class is offered as an every other day class for Fall semester only.
 Even if students have the necessary requirements to be in CMU Math 113, we strongly recommend that students take this class to prepare for the requirements of a college math class.

 0.75 MATH CREDIT - GRADE 11 - 12